aadi121k/SNAPPY_LLM/README.md

 # 🤝 Contributing

-Contributions, feature requests, suggestions and pull requests are welcome.
+Contributions, feature suggestions and pull requests are welcome.

-If you find any bugs or have ideas to improve SNAPPY LLM, feel free to open an Issue or Pull Request.
+If you find a bug or have an improvement idea, feel free to open an Issue.

 ---

 # ⭐ Support

-If you found this project useful,
+If you like this project,

-please consider giving it a ⭐ on GitHub.
+please give it a ⭐ on GitHub.

-Your support motivates future development.
+It motivates future development.

 ---

 <p align="center">

-Made with ❤️ using React, FastAPI, Groq, Tavily & Modern AI Technologies
+Made with ❤️ using React, FastAPI, Groq, Tavily & Modern AI

 </p>